A Passover Relationship between Events in the Life and

 E—Clean all leaven from one’s house (Exodus 12:17-20)

-A—Mary holy from conception so not necessary, John cleansed in the womb by Jesus’ presence (Luke 1)
+A—Mary was holy from conception, so not necessary.
+John cleansed in the womb by Jesus’ presence (Luke 1)

 12—Jesus cleaning leaven out of leaders understanding of Law (Luke 2:46-47)

-1P—Jesus drove moneychangers from Temple His Father’s house (John 2:16)
+1P—Jesus drove moneychangers from the Temple His Father’s house (John 2:16)

 1P—Must be born again/from above to enter the kingdom (John 3:3 in Greek)